abang115/TaskAru/Sprint4.md

 ---
 Front-End

-  - Added multiple calendar types for Personal, Work, and School purposes
+  - Made multiple calendar types for Personal, Work, and School purposes
-  - Implement calendar sharing with another user that will only get events of a specific calendar type
+  - Implemented calendar sharing with another user that will only get events of a specific calendar type
   - Updated edit, adding, and removing event to function with multiple calendars
-  -
+  - Created notification bar with alerts when events are near
-  -
+  - Added remember me functionality so user remains signed in when page is refreshed

 Back-End